yale8848/stream/README.md

-## Golang gstream lib is like Java 8 stream.
+## Golang stream lib is like Java 8 stream.
+Only handle slice or array.

 ## demo